Invariant measures concentrated on countable structures: Structures admitting invariant measures

 \subsubsection{Countable universal $C$-free graphs}

 \ \\

 Let $C$ be a finite set of finite connected graphs.
 A graph $\G$ is said to be \emph{$C$-free}, or to \emph{forbid $C$}, when no member of $C$ is isomorphic to a (graph-theoretic) subgraph of $\G$, i.e., when no member of $C$ embeds as a weak substructure of $\G$.
 A countable infinite $C$-free graph $\G$ is said to be \emph{universal} when every countable $C$-free graph is isomorphic to an induced subgraph of $\G$, i.e., embeds as a substructure of $\G$.
+When there is a universal such graph, there is one (up to isomorphism) that is distinguished by being \emph{existentially complete}.

 Only a limited number of examples are known of finite sets $C$ of finite connected graphs for which a countable universal $C$-free graph exists (see the introduction to \cite{MR1683298} for a discussion).
-The best-known are when $C = \{K_n\}$, for \hbox{$n\ge 3$:} Henson's countable universal ultrahomogeneous $K_n$-free graph is universal for countable graphs that forbid $\{K_n\}$.
+The best-known are when $C = \{K_n\}$, for \hbox{$n\ge 3$;} Henson's countable universal ultrahomogeneous $K_n$-free graph is universal for countable graphs that forbid $\{K_n\}$.
 We consider two other families here.

 \emph{(a)} The set $C$ is homomorphism-closed, i.e., closed under maps that preserve edges but not necessarily non-edges.
 For example, take $C$ to be the set of cycles of all odd lengths up to a fixed $2n+1$.
-Cherlin, Shelah, and Shi \cite[Theorem~4]{MR1683298} have shown that for a homomorphism-closed set $C$, a canonical countable universal $C$-free graph $\U_C$ exists and has trivial algebraic closure.
-Hence these graphs $\U_C$ admit invariant measures.
-Such graphs $\U_C$ have also been considered in \cite{2009arXiv0909.4939H}.
+Cherlin, Shelah, and Shi \cite[Theorem~4]{MR1683298} have shown that for a homomorphism-closed set $C$, an existentially complete countable universal $C$-free graph exists and has trivial algebraic closure.
+Hence these graphs admit invariant measures.
+Such graphs have also been considered in \cite{2009arXiv0909.4939H}.